Sarnia: Demographics

-The median age in Sarnia is 46.0 as of 2021 which is older than the Canadian median of 41.6, indicative of Sarnia's aging population.
+The median age in Sarnia is 46.0 as of 2021, which is older than the Canadian median of 41.6, indicative of Sarnia's aging population.

 In 2021, 56.8% of residents were Christian, down from 69.5% in 2011.
 25.2% of the population was Catholic, 21.1% were Protestant, and 6.6% were Christians of unspecified denomination.
-All other Christian denominations/Christian-related traditions made up 3.9% of the population.
+All other Christian denominations/Christian-related traditions comprised 3.9% of the population.
 39.5% of residents were nonreligious or secular, up from 27.9% in 2011.
-All other religions (or spiritual beliefs) made up 3.6% of residents total.
+All other religions (or spiritual beliefs) comprised 3.6% of residents.
 The largest non-Christian religions were Islam (1.2%) and Hinduism (1.1%).

-The median income counting all persons 15 years old or older in Sarnia in 2015 was $33,833 while median family income was $86,654, in line with the averages for Ontario as a whole, at $33,539 and $91,089, respectively.
+The median income for all persons 15 years old or older in Sarnia in 2015 was $33,833, while the median family income was $86,654, in line with the averages for Ontario as a whole, at $33,539 and $91,089, respectively.
 In 2021, the median price of a house in Sarnia was $430,000, compared to the $887,290 of Ontario as a whole.

 Economy

-The Sarnia-Lambton Workforce Development Board states in its March 2011 Labour Market Report that: "Even though employment in both the petrochemical and agricultural industries has declined significantly in recent years, these two industries remain central drivers of the Sarnia Lambton economy."
+In its March 2011 Labour Market Report, the Sarnia-Lambton Workforce Development Board states that: "Even though employment in both the petrochemical and agricultural industries has declined significantly in recent years, these two industries remain central drivers of the Sarnia Lambton economy."

-When World War II threatened tropical sources of natural latex for rubber, Sarnia was selected as the site to spearhead development of synthetic petroleum-based rubbers for war materials, and Polymer Corporation was built by Dow Chemical at the request of the Government of Canada.
+When World War II threatened tropical sources of natural latex for rubber, Sarnia was selected as the site to spearhead the development of synthetic petroleum-based rubbers for war materials.
+Polymer Corporation was built by Dow Chemical at the request of the Government of Canada.
 Large pipelines bring Alberta oil to Sarnia, where oil refining and petrochemical production have become mainstays of the city's economy.
 Shell Canada, Imperial Oil, and Suncor Energy (Sunoco) operate refineries in Sarnia.
 Large salt beds found under the city became a source of chlorine and other significant ingredients which contributed to the success of Chemical Valley.
 Chemical companies operating in Sarnia include NOVA Chemicals, Bayer (Lanxess and H.C.
 Starck), Cabot Corporation, and Ethyl Corporation.

-Dow ceased operations at its Sarnia site in 2009 and returned in 2019, buying out Dupont's local production.
-The original Dow plant was decommissioned, and the land has been sold to neighbouring TransAlta Energy Corporation.
+Dow Chemical ceased operations at its Sarnia site in 2009, with the plants after that decommissioned and the land sold to neighbouring TransAlta Energy Corporation.
 TransAlta produces power and steam for industry, and is the largest natural gas co-generation plant in Canada.
 It has created the Bluewater Energy Park on the former Dow site.
+Dow returned to Sarnia in 2019, when it took ownership of a former Dupont production site on Albert Street in Corunna that modifies polyethylene and polypropylene.

-Lanxess produces more than 150,000 MT of butyl rubber annually at its Sarnia location, and is the sole producer of regulatory-approved, food-grade butyl rubber, used in the manufacture of chewing gum.
+Lanxess produces more than 150,000 MT of butyl rubber annually at its Sarnia location and is the sole producer of regulatory-approved, food-grade butyl rubber, used in the manufacture of chewing gum.
 Within the boundaries of its Sarnia plant Lanxess has also created the Bio-industrial Park Sarnia.